 The Highfield Park Trust Mini-beast Safari is an educational event and will be ticketed in order that numbers can be restricted.
-We want the participants to get as much as they can from this wonderfully, excileration experience, that has captivated both young and old alike.
-It is run from the Visitor Centre and although a recent addition to the events iterery, has always been well supported.
+We want the participants to get as much as they can from this wonderfully excilerating experience, which has captivated both young and old alike.
+It is run from the Visitor Centre and, although a recent addition to the events itinerary, has always been well supported.
 We advise that you book early to avoid disappointment.
 Please note that a free car park is situated adjacent to the Visitor Centre.

-Our next event will be held on Sunday 10th June 2018.
-Tickets can be purchased HERE and cost £3 per head, which includes the safari with our fabulous local experts.
+Our next event will be held on Sunday 7th June 2020.
+Tickets can be purchased through this website and cost £3 per head, which includes the safari with our fabulous local experts.
 Once completed we return to the Visitor Centre, where you can observe and discuss the mini-beasts with the experts using a variety of magnifying glasses and microscopes.

 Highfield Park Trust is extremely grateful for the support of Dan and Chris from Rothamsted Research and Joe Gray in this event.